puppetlabs-toy-chest/puppet-quest-guide/en_us/troubleshooting.md

 by logging in to the system as the learning user and using sudo to check /home/gertie/.ssh/authorized_keys.
 There should be an entry there matching the key you generated and included in your Hiera file.

-### My Puppet run fails!

-There are several common reasons for a Puppet run to fail.

-If a syntax error is indicated, please correct the specified file.
-Note that due to the way syntax is parsed, an error may not always be on the line indicated.
-For example, a missing comma, bracket, or parenthesis will likely cause a syntax error on a later line.
+### Running the puppet agent returns "Server Error: Could not parse for environment production"

+The Puppet agent returns this error when it is unable to parse your Puppet code.
+The error message will indicate the file where the syntax error occurred.
+Use the `puppet parser validate` command to check the syntax of the indicated file.
+Note that problems with unpaired quotation marks, parentheses, and curly braces will often result in a syntax error shown for the end of the file where the parser's scan for the matching character failed.
+If the output of this syntax validation is not clear, compare your code against the example in the Quest Guide and against the solution files used we use for automated testing: https://github.com/puppetlabs/puppet-quest-guide/tree/master/tests/solution_files.

+### Running the puppet agent returns connect(2) for "learning.puppetlabs.vm" port 8140

-If you see an issue including `connect(2) for "learning.puppetlabs.vm" port 8140` this generally indicates that the `pe-puppetserver` service is down.
+This generally indicates that the `pe-puppetserver` service is down.
 See the section above for instructions on checking and restarting PE services.

-Similarly, an error including `Failed to find facts from PuppetDB at learning.puppetlabs.vm:8140` generally indicates that the `pe-puppetdb` service is down.
+### Running the Puppet agent returns Failed to find facts from PuppetDB at learning.puppetlabs.vm:8140`

+This generally indicates that the `pe-puppetdb` service is down.
 Again, refer to the section above for instructions on checking and restarting PE services.

+### The puppet job tool returns an error indicating that the node is not connected to the PCP broker

 When triggering a Puppet run via the `puppet job` tool, you may see an error similar to `Error running puppet on pasture.puppet.vm: pasture.puppet.vm is not